 Grocery Stores

 You can find a surprising amount of qualified backpacking food in a well-stocked grocery store if you know what to look for.
 If your group is on a budget, get as much as possible at the store.
-This can also be helpful for anyone in your group that has dietary restrictions.
+This can also be helpful for anyone in your group who has dietary restrictions.
 See our tips for purchasing grocery store food for the trail.
 Look for websites that offer recipes geared towards backpacking groups when assembling your own meals.

 Final Thoughts